 (1) The first was a single hand grab to the wrist where you pull the attacker down and towards you to create imbalance, you switch hands on his wrist, curl his fingers inward, and pivot and sweep your outer leg around all the while turning and twist his wrist to direct his fall.
 I practiced this technique with Barbara, a fellow student whom I had met during Ed's weapons class, and Chris, a teenager who was about my size.
 Both were friendly and accommodating.
 I think this was Katatetori Kotegaeshi.
 (2) The second was similar to the first but with a wrist pin.
 You twist the person's arm and pin it with your arms.
 I practiced with Asamina, who was very nice and accommodating, and Sensei who tried to teach me step by step, but I kept failing to understand the moves.
 I think this technique may have been Shomenuchi Ikkyo Omote.
 (3) The third, Morotedori Kokyunage, was a double hand grab to the wrist where you pivot your heels and turn 180 degrees, position your arm straight and under the attacker's head, and slide the front foot back to cause him to fall.
 I practiced with Ed who also showed me how an attacker can escape from the technique.
 I didn't expect to jump right into techniques so soon, but I'm somewhat glad I did.
 You haven't lived until you experience what an Aikido fall is like.
 It really does work and you can land awkwardly if you're not careful.
 I was sweating profusely much like my yoga classes.
 I didn't feel aches and pains the next day like I did my first few yoga classes.
 I'll have to learn some rudimentary Japanese so I can remember the names of the techniques.
 I don't think much has really sunk in at this point.
 All I can say is Aikido is a very challenging art and I thought that by me being there, I would hold the class back, but I read that beginning students can actually teach experienced students more about a technique because they get a chance to practice and learn what works and what doesn't on people who aren't like them.

-July 28, 2015, 5:30pm - observed class 1 with Ed Shockley - Curious about the classes on Tuesdays , I observed a portion of it to see if it was right for me.
+July 28, 2015, 5:30pm - audited class 1 with Ed Shockley - Curious about the classes on Tuesdays , I observed a portion of it to see if it was right for me.
 There were only two students, which worked out well because there were two instructors.
 Ed was demonstrating what appeared to be Shomenuchi Iriminage to a student.
 I think a class this small would be a fantastic opportunity for me to learn the techniques well.